Dyalog/link/docs/Discussion/Workspaces.md

 If you want to distribute a workspace created using Link to import code, note that if the workspace is loaded on a machine where the recorded source file names are not valid, this will lead to confusion.
 Application workspaces should always be built using [Link.Import](../API/Link.Import.md).
 Alternatively, use [Link.Break](../API/Link.Break.md) to remove the links before you `)SAVE` the workspace.

+!!!
+Note
+	If you automate a build process using Link.Create rather than Link.Import, immediately followed by a `⎕SAVE`, there is a significant chance that a File System Watcher callback will be running in a separate thread, which will cause the `⎕SAVE` to fail.

 See the discussion about [setting up your environment](../Usage/Setup.md) for more tips on creating development and runtime environments.